skupperproject/refdog/input/concepts/overview.md

 provide site-to-site communication.

-When a set of sites are linked, they function as one application-focused _network_.
+When a set of sites are linked, they function as one application-focused ***network***.

 <figure>
   <img src="images/network-1.svg"/>
   <figcaption>A simple network with two sites</figcaption>
 </figure>

-You can use short-lived ***access tokens*** to securely create links.
+You typically use short-lived ***access tokens*** to securely create links.

 Learn more about **[links](link.html)**, **[networks](network.html)**,
 and **[access tokens](access-token.html)**.

 ## Service exposure

-Sites and links establish the network transport, but there is one more step...
+Services are exposed by creating corresponding ***listeners*** and
+***connectors***.
+A listener in one site provides a connection endpoint for clients.
+A connector in another site binds to local servers.

+The listener and connector are associated using a ***routing key***.
+Skupper routers use the routing key to forward client connections to the sites where the server workload is running.

 <figure>
   <img src="images/overview-3.svg"/>